 - Divide the batter evenly over the muffin liners.
 The liners will look very full, don't worry they will rise up with the high oven temperature.

-- Place in the oven and then immediately reduce the oven temperature to 400°F. Bake for 15-17 minutes or until a toothpick comes out clean.
+- Place in the oven, position it on the center rack of the oven to ensure even baking, avoiding placement too close to the top or bottom.
+Immediately reduce the oven temperature to 400°F. Bake for 15-17 minutes or until a toothpick comes out clean.

 Megan says